MRAUK U Map

 Like a sea, the entire moat is filled with water to the brim or large reservoirs full of water.Their large extent of water looks like a sea.
 Kyon Pinlei were built outside the city walls.

-(1) Yey Pauk Wa Kyon [outside the Palace) and 12 Kyons outside the Palace walls are: (1) Let Sei Kan Kyon (2) Anu Ma Kyon (3) Pon Na Myaung Kyon (4) Kathahpa Kyon (5) 1- Win Kyon (6) Phone Gyi Don Kyon (7) Nga Mann Doll Kyon (8) Mee Tha Mar Kyon (9) Kywe Tin Htein Kyon (10) Ye Hla Kyon (11) Nat Don Kyon and (12) Pan Zey Myauk Kyon .
+In addition to the Palace enclosure walls and city walls there are 28 Kyon Pinlei [moats] around the city walls.
+They are: (1) Yey Pauk Wa Kyon [outside the Palace) and 12 Kyons outside the Palace walls are: (1) Let Sei Kan Kyon (2) Anu Ma Kyon (3) Pon Na Myaung Kyon (4) Kathahpa Kyon (5) 1- Win Kyon (6) Phone Gyi Don Kyon (7) Nga Mann Doll Kyon (8) Mee Tha Mar Kyon (9) Kywe Tin Htein Kyon (10) Ye Hla Kyon (11) Nat Don Kyon and (12) Pan Zey Myauk Kyon .

 15 Kyons outside the city walls are